dsouflis/mathmlator/README.md

 believe people should invest a lot on OO.

-Even though it is useful to keep in mind the OCaml origins, I couldn't try out leveraging any OCaml library (OCaml has a code repository called OPAN).
+Even though it is useful to keep in mind the OCaml origins, I couldn't try out leveraging any OCaml library (OCaml has a code repository called OPAM).
 This needs more Reason-fu than I have.
 And people don't usually learn anything else than Java, nowadays, so I'll just treat it as a new and interesting language (myself, I have had the opportunity to play a lot with many